WuBingzheng/primitive_fixed_point_decimal/README.md

 precision that the end users will need, such as in storage systems like Redis, then it is not suitable for this crate.

-Additionally, the real fixed-point is suitable for simple operations and may make it verbose to calculate complex mathematical formulas, e.g. options pricing and Greeks.
+Besides, the real fixed-point is suitable for simple operations but not complex mathematical formulas, e.g. options pricing and Greeks.
 However, in my opinon, complex mathematical formulas do not require accurate precision generally.
 So in this case you can convert the decimal inputs (e.g. prices, balances and volumes) to floats and then perform